Feline lower urinary tract disease: Urethral plugs

-Confusingly, all but the last symptom can be also observed in cats who are suffering from “non-obstructive” feline cystitis where a urethral plug has not in fact yet developed and the cat’s urethra remains patent (ie open).
+Confusingly, all but the last symptom can be also observed in cats who are suffering from "non-obstructive" feline cystitis where a urethral plug has not in fact yet developed and the cat's urethra remains patent (i.e. open).
 These non-obstructive episodes usually resolve themselves in a week with good hydration, analgesia and/or anti-inflammatory medication together with anti-spasm drugs such as prazosin.
 The key difference between the two types of episodes will be that a blocked cat will not be able to pass urine at all whereas the unobstructed cat will still be able to void, albeit in small, frequent amounts (i.e. urination is still possible but it presents abnormally).
 A vet will be able to distinguish between the two by palpating the cat's bladder to see if it can be emptied without obstruction.
 Most episodes remain non-obstructive and do not progress to the formation of urethral plugs.

 Owners with outdoor cats may not be able to observe the symptoms associated with litter box use and should watch for unusual behavioural changes.
 If the cat is indeed blocked with a urethral plug, as time passes, the bladder fills up with urine and causes painful bladder distension.
 The cat becomes increasingly distressed, and may howl or cry out in pain.
 The male cat may constantly lick at his penis and the penis may be protruded.
 The cat may seek seclusion, stop eating and drinking, begin to vomit, and become lethargic and eventually comatose as toxins accumulate in the bloodstream.